 Perhaps even more importantly, it earns transferable Chase Ultimate Rewards points and allows cardholders to redeem points directly through the Chase travel portal at an elevated 1.25 cents apiece.
 While not as specifically tailored to the stature of businesses that will benefit from the Ink Business Premier’s unique rewards structure, this card still offers plenty of value and added flexibility when redeeming rewards.

-However, the Ink Business Premier’s lack of ability to pool points with other Chase rewards credit cards make its best pairing a more difficult choice.
-The Ink Business Cash is a no-annual-fee option that could increase rewards earnings on business-focused categories such as office supply stores, internet, cable and phone services, gas stations and restaurants.
-Or, assuming your high business spending will help offset a significant annual fee, you could opt for a premium travel rewards card in the Chase Sapphire Reserve to gain access to its top tier travel perks.
+However, the Ink Business Premier’s lack of ability to pool points with other Chase rewards credit cards makes its best pairing a more difficult choice.
+The Ink Business Cash® Credit Card is a no-annual-fee option that could increase rewards earnings on business-focused categories such as office supply stores, internet, cable and phone services, gas stations and restaurants.
+Or, assuming your high business spending will help offset a significant annual fee, you could opt for a premium travel rewards card in the Chase Sapphire Reserve to gain access to its top tier-travel perks.

-The Ink Business Premier is an ideal choice for business owners that don’t mind paying a higher annual fee for what is essentially a line of credit with straightforward rewards and a hefty sign-up bonus.
+The Ink Business Premier is an ideal choice for business owners who don’t mind paying a higher annual fee for a line of credit with straightforward rewards and a hefty sign-up bonus.
 If your business can use this card for a large amount of monthly expenses, you can be heavily rewarded while saving loads on interest payments.

-While this card occupies a specific niche in the business credit card landscape, not every business owner will benefit from this type of card.
+While this card occupies a specific niche in the business credit card landscape, only some business owners will benefit from this type of card.
 It may not be suitable for businesses that do not anticipate making many purchases over the $5,000 threshold.
 In fact, the Ink Business Premier serves as an entry point into Chase’s suite of sophisticated financial products aimed toward larger businesses.